tazz4843/scripty/README.md

 | Send to Chat | no |
 | Database | partially (migrate to Postgres) |

+## Self-hosting

+No support for self-hosting will be given.

+Building the bot requires Nightly Rust, with `libdeepspeech.so` in your `LD_LIBRARY_PATH` and `LIBRARY_PATH` environment variables.

+### It doesn't work on Windows!
+Yeah I know.
+Windows support is not planned, nor will any PRs for it be accepted.
+If you make one, it will be closed and **not** merged.

 ## More Info

 If you'd like to know more about the bot, feel free to join its Discord server!